vruusmann/openscoring.io/_posts/2023-02-06-upgrading_sklearn_xgboost_pipeline_pmml.md

 ```

 The `enable_categorical` argument acts as a double confirmation mechanism.
-If not explicitly set to `True`, then the fit method will fail with the following value error:
+If not explicitly set to `True`, then the fit method shall fail with the following value error:

 ```
 Traceback (most recent call last):